- Contact Us

 Location: TC 3014 (Rotunda)

-Out on Campus is SFU’s LGBATQ+ centre, brought to you by the SFSS with further support from the GSS.
-We provide a safer space on campus for people of all genders and sexualities.
-At our centre, you’ll find a resource library, a free and diverse range of safer sex supplies, and a lounge space.
+Out on Campus (OOC) is SFU’s LGBATQ2+ centre, brought to you by the SFSS with further support from the GSS.
+OOC provides a safer space on campus for people of all genders and sexualities.
+At the centre you’ll find a resource library, a free and diverse range of safer sex supplies, and a lounge space.
 Staff are trained to provide peer support and crisis referrals to folks of all genders.

 Monday to Friday

 Health and Dental Health Coverage

 The Plan provides coverage for many important services not covered by provincial health care.
 Take the time to get know these benefits in order to get the most out of your plan.

 Dental Coverage: Your Plan covers 70% to 80% of your dental costs and by visiting a StudentCare Dental Network member, you will receive an additional 20% off dental services.
 This will enable you to have up to 100% of your dental costs covered by the Dental Plan.